Request to Join

 Lakshman is a Chief Medical Resident / VA Chief Resident in Quality and Patient Safety at Boston Medical Center.
 His interests include pulmonary/critical care medicine, healthcare improvement and delivery science, medical education and health policy.
 He is passionate about equitable and cost-effective health care.
 See his keynote about joy and burnout in medicine at the 2016 British Columbia Quality Forum here: https://youtu.be/fye-lxwrsPo

-Dr. Donna Williams is Associate Professor of Medicine at University of California, Davis School of Medicine.
+Dr. Donna Williams is Associate Professor of Medicine at Wake Forest in Winston Salem, North Carolina.
 She completed her medical school and Internal Medicine Residency training at Thomas Jefferson University in Philadelphia, Pennsylvania.
 She worked as a hospitalist and Assistant Program Director at Jefferson for three years before relocating to Baltimore, Maryland, where she worked as a hospitalist and Associate Program Director at Saint Agnes Hospital.
-In 2012, she joined the team at UC Davis as Associate Program Director.
-Since 2015 she has also served as the Instructor of Record for the second year clinical skills course at UC Davis entitled Doctoring 2.
+In 2012, she joined the team at UC Davis as Associate Program Director, where she worked until June 2017.
+She has recently relocated to Winston Salem where she has joined the faculty of Wake Forest.